zhouxiang19910319/portfolio_5.0/README.md

-## Detailes I need to change/ Known issues
+## Details I need to change/ Known issues

 1. ~~Image sliding section has one blank page at the end.~~
 2. ~~Add in banner on every project picture.~~